 So, let’s say you want to send holiday wishes to your friend Bob; then, you can simply write the note beforehand and at the end of the note add Bob’s email address.
 Similarly, you can create custom notes for all of your family members and friends way before the holidays arrive, and simply group them together in a separate notebook.
 Then, when holidays arrive, simply fire up Tomboy, open the notebook, and start sending those sweet holiday emails.
-To know more on how to tweak Tomboy, and how to make it work with email, please refer to our earlier post.

 This same technique can be used for sending out gift cards via email.
 You simply make notes of people you want to send gift cards to, and then, when holidays are near, just open Tomboy and unleash the Santa inside you.

 Also a great alternative to Tomboy is Gnote, which is much lighter and doesn’t include the dreaded Mono libraries; however, Gnote still lacks a few features like UbuntuOne sync support.

 If taking notes is not your cup of tea, then the Remember The Milk (RTM) widget for KDE can be helpful for keeping tab on that holiday shopping list.
 The nifty little widget sits on your desktop and syncs with the popular web service, thus allowing you to add tasks right from your desktop.